Prague, Czech Republic – Seven people were charged earlier this week with illegal production and sale of marijuana, according to local media.

-Cannabis and marijuana use for recreational purposes is illegal under Czech law, but allowed for medical purposes on prescription from a doctor since 2013.
+Cannabis and marijuana use for recreational purposes is illegal in the Czech Republic, but allowed for medical purposes on prescription from a doctor since 2013.
 Due to its considerable price, lack of availability in pharmacies and given the small number of doctors allowed to prescribe it, its use remains very marginal.

 Last month, the Czech government said it was considering reimbursing medical marijuana to improve its access for patients in need.

 Going one step further, the Czech Pirates Party, the third most important political force 2017, is working on a bill to liberalize the use and production of cannabis in the country: the law would allow people to grow up to 1.250 grams of dried cannabis at home.